nhnminh1409/interview-recorder-website/README.md

 - Each candidate has a unique token
 - Token check for existence
-- If invalid → return
+- If invalid → return "Token invalid"
-- Token logs:
-  - Log IP
-  - Browser info
-  - Device type

 ## 2.4 Upload & Storage Module